salmandaher/VLNs_Team_GraviPower/README.md

   The Python node participates in a mode management service with the Dashboard node.
   When the mode is changed manually from the Dashboard, the Dashboard node sends a service request to the Python node containing the selected mode in the request message.
   The Python node then updates the global variable representing the current mode and returns a success response to the Dashboard node.

+We built our own **custom service structure**, which includes:
+- A **string variable** in the request message to specify the selected mode.
+- A **boolean variable** in the response message that returns `true` to indicate successful operation.

+You can view the service structure file [here](path/to/your/service/file.srv).

 ---